 While living and working in Japan in the late 1980s, Mark founded the KAISHA Society, an association of foreign employees working for Japanese companies.
 He was previously an active member of the American Chamber of Commerce in Japan and the Japan America Society of Southern California.
 Mark also served for several years on the board of the Santa Barbara-Toba Sister City Organization in Santa Barbara, CA.

 I first became involved with Japan Society when I agreed to host one of the exchange participants from Matsue.
 This was a wonderful and rewarding experience and I thoroughly enjoyed getting to know Naoko as well as the local members of Japan Society.
 My daughter and I spent a week in Tokyo in 2012 when we were headed to Truk Lagoon for a dive trip.
 Tokyo is the cleanest and most polite large city I have ever visited.
-I am a new Board member and I look forward to becoming active in promoting friendships and understanding of the culture and opportunities in Japan.
+I returned to Japan in 2015 and visited Kyoto, Nara, Osaka and Kobe, then met up with the Tomodachi Exchange group from New Orleans when they arrived in Matsue.
+A highlight of the visit was visiting with Naoko in her home town and getting to know her family.
+We have remained close friends and still communicate regularly.
+I am Chairman of the Social Events and responsible for planning sake tastings, Japanese whiskey tastings and dinners at local Japanese restaurants.
+All of these events help in promoting friendships and understanding of the culture and opportunities in Japan.

 In April 1957 I was married in Japan to Lieutenant Bill Turner, USA.
 Our son, Mike Turner, was born in Japan.
 Thirty years later Bill and I celebrated our anniversary in Japan to find a new and vibrant country.
 The Foreign Ministry of Japan selected me as a delegate to visit Japan when I worked for the Foreign Relations Association of New Orleans.
 I served as president of the Japan Society of New Orleans and the Japanese Garden Society, now the Japanese Garden Foundation.